Skip to content

 Time Model

-The Time Model is one of the fundamental concepts of the Insights Hub OEE application.
-It is a representation of the production time and various downtimes of a plant.
-It describes how the total time of a plant is being divided into different time categories, which represent how the time is being used in the plant.
-By default, the Insights Hub OEE application has configured three major time categories for the calculation of overall equipment effectiveness.
+The Time Model in OEE is a representation of the production time and various downtimes of a plant.
+It describes the categorization of the total time of a plant into different time categories, which represents the time consumption in the plant.
+By default, the Insights Hub OEE application has three major time categories for the calculation of overall equipment effectiveness.
 Using these time categories, users can derive their own sub-categories.

 The main time categories of the Insights Hub OEE application are:

-• Production Time: The Production time category accounts for all the run time of the machine or line.
+• Production Time: This category includes the run time of a machine or a line.

-• Planned Stop: This category contains all stops that are scheduled for the production.
-That could be, for example, planned maintenance, a shift break, a holiday, or simply a weekend, where the machines and lines are not producing.
-These times are not considered for the calculation of OEE but are important for the calculation of the Total Effective Equipment Performance (TEEP).
+• Planned Stop: This category contains all stops that are scheduled for production, for example, a planned maintenance, shift break, holiday, or a weekend, where the machines and lines are not producing.
+These times are not considered for the calculation of OEE, but are important for the calculation of the Total Effective Equipment Performance (TEEP).
 Furthermore, no OEE is calculated during planned stops.

-• Downtimes: Downtimes include all the various machine or line stop states that lead to lost productive time within their schedule.
+• Downtimes: This category includes all the various machine or line stop states that lead to the loss of productive time within their schedule.
 This typically includes all types of downtime, change-over, cleaning phases, supply chain-related issues, or internal faults.
-These stops are always classed as an Availability Loss unless it is a Microstop.
+These stops are always classified as an Availability Loss unless it is a Microstop.
 In the case of Microstops, the user can decide whether it should be classed as an Availability or Performance Loss.

 KPI Production Time Availability Loss Planned Stop